 Are we going to prepare a new lease when the tenancy is sold?

 If your tenancy is sold and you get a new landlord, the new landlord cannot require that you sign a new lease.
-As mentioned earlier you are a part of the sales trade and that’s why your original lease is still valid.
-The responsibility for familiarize what type of lease you have as a tenant is on your new landlord because your rights and obligations are the same even though the tenancy got a new owner.
-Therefore you are not obligated to sign a new lease, though it can be a good idea to consider a new lease depending on what is says about your rights and obligations.
+It’s because you are part of the sales trade that your original lease is still valid.
+As a tenant, it is your landlord’s responsibility to familiarize you with the type of lease you have.
+This is because your rights and obligations are the same regardless of who owns the property.
+Therefore you are not obligated to sign a new lease.
+However, it can be a smart idea to consider a new lease depending on what it says about your rights and obligations.